rharter/auto-value-gson/README.md

 `Foo` is parameterized as `Foo<String, Integer, Boolean>`, then the `Type` array passed in should be an array of `{String.class, Integer.class, Boolean.class}`.

+## Transient types

+To ignore certain properties from serialization, you can use the `@AutoTransient` annotation.
+This comes from a shared transience annotations library and is an `api` dependency of the runtime artifact.
+You can annotate a property and it will be treated as `transient` for both serialization and deserialization.
+Note that this should only be applied to nullable properties.

 ## Factory

 Optionally, auto-value-gson can create a single [TypeAdapterFactory](https://google.github.io/gson/apidocs/com/google/gson/TypeAdapterFactory.html) so